pbtoast/polytope/README.md

 ### Building

-To build polytope on a UNIX-like system, change to your `polytope` source directory and type the following commands:
+To build polytope on a UNIX-like system, change to your `polytope` source directory and type the following:

 ```
 ./bootstrap build_dir
 ```

 where `build_dir` is the directory in which you want to build.

-Then just follow the onscreen directions: you change to that build directory, edit `config.sh` to define your build, and then start the build using your generator's build process.
+Then just follow the onscreen directions: you change to that build directory, edit `config.sh` to define your build, run it with `sh config.sh`, and start the build using your generator's build process.
 For the default generator (UNIX makefiles), this is just `make`.
 For Ninja (recommended if you have it), it's `ninja`.

 ### Installing